Five People Injured in Multiple-Vehicle Accident in Citrus Heights

-CITRUS HEIGHTS -- Five people were hurt, two of them critically injured, after two separate accidents Monday evening.
+CITRUS HEIGHTS -- Five people were hurt, two of them critically injured, after two separate crashes Monday evening.

 The accidents happened just after 10 p.m. on Greenback Lane near Brookhaven Way.